undeadway/mircore/demo/README.md

 ```

 ## English
-This is a simple demo of proton.
+This is a simple demo of mircore.

 ### Start
 ```